Philip Kalikman

 We introduce a loan-level model of mortgage default with heterogeneity in borrower characteristics and mortgage terms, including idiosyncratic penalties for default.
 Borrowers’ penalties determine how closely their behavior hews to the predictions of the double-trigger or strategic models.
 The state space varies loan-to-loan based on all of the loan’s, borrower's, property's, and neighborhood's idiosyncratic characteristics.
 We test the model on a high-performance computing cluster against real data drawn from linked databases with billions of observations of hundreds of simultaneous attributes.
 The model predicts defaults out-of-sample, fits cross-sectional characteristics of the distribution of mortgage performance, and classifies likelihood of default with high accuracy and better than all known benchmarks.

-"Machine Learning and Mortgage Lending" (Grant-funded work in progress).
+"Machine Learning and Mortgage Lending," with Ernest Miller III and William Kalikman (2024 grant-funded work in progress).

 Banks and fintech lenders increasingly rely on computer-aided models in lending decisions.
 Traditional models were interpretable: decisions were based on observable factors, such as whether a borrower’s credit score was above a threshold value, and explainable in terms of combinations of these factors.
 By contrast, modern machine learning models are opaque and non-interpretable.
 Their opaqueness and reliance on historical data that is the artifact of past racial discrimination means these new models risk embedding and exacerbating such discrimination, even if lenders do not intend to discriminate.
 We aim to develop a framework for interpreting machine learning mortgage lending models and testing them for discrimination.
 We will use Explainable Artificial Intelligence models to characterize what features drive the decisions produced by calibrated ML lending models and to develop a framework for black-box testing new models for discrimination.
 We expect our findings to bear on the regulation of model use in mortgage lending, and expect our framework to provide the means for regulators to monitor and enforce compliance with anti-discrimination laws.

-"Climate Change and Financial Assets: The Effects of Stormwater on Mortgage Default", with Hai Long Duong &c.
+"Climate Change and Financial Assets: The Effects of Stormwater on Mortgage Default", with Hai Long Duong et al. (2022)

-We establish that climate change poses risks to financial assets.
-We exploit a unique dataset with high-resolution data on adverse weather.
+We exploit a unique dataset with high-resolution data on adverse weather to quantify the risks that climate change poses to mortgage-backed securities.
 Using a difference-in-difference approach, we identify the effect of stormwater runoff on mortgage default.
 Residential property owners inadequately self-insure against flood risk from stormwater runoff, leading mortgages backed by properties in areas exposed to increased runoff to go delinquent and default at higher rates.
 Moderate storms, not just headline disasters, exacerbate mortgage default.
 Losses are subsidized by borrowers in other geographies, but discrimination and redlining considerations prevent the GSEs from correcting the mispricing in loan-level price adjustments.
 Losses are projected to grow substantially in the next several decades.

 "Credit Availability Did Expand Before the Global Financial Crisis" (2016).